Lifting representations of finite reductive groups I: Semisimple conjugacy classes: Finite-group actions and Weyl groups

-\begin{rem} Although it is assumed in~\cite{kottwitz-shelstad:twisted-endoscopy} that $\Gamma$ is cyclic, there is only one case in which the action of the stabilizer in a general group $\Gamma$ of an irreducible component of $\Phi(\tilde G,\tilde T)$ need not factor through a cyclic quotient: namely, when the component is of type $D_4$.
+\begin{rem} Although it is assumed in~\cite{kottwitz-shelstad:twisted-endoscopy} that $\Gamma$ is cyclic, there is only one case in which the action of the stabilizer in a general group $\Gamma$ of an irreducible component of $\Phi$ need not factor through a cyclic quotient (recall that $\Gamma$ must preserve a positive system of roots): namely, when the component is of type $D_4$.
 One easily checks that in this situation, case (1) holds. \end{rem}

-\begin{rem} We note that in both cases, $\Psi$ is an orbit of mutually orthogonal roots. \end{rem}
+\begin{rem} We note that in both cases, $\Xi$ is an orbit of mutually orthogonal roots. \end{rem}